 Bends and Branches: Navigating the Terrain

-Imagine a bend as a navigational tool for your drainage pipes, allowing them to adjust to changes in direction.
 Bends are essential for smoothly guiding wastewater around obstacles and preventing clogs.
-On the other hand, branches serve as offshoots, connecting additional drainage points to the main pipeline.
+Branches, on the other hand, serve as offshoots, connecting additional drainage points to the main pipeline.
 Properly placed bends and branches enhance the efficiency of your drainage system, preventing backups and ensuring a seamless flow of wastewater.

 Gullies: Interceptors of Debris